upwaveHQ/API-Doc/source/includes/_comments.md

 ### Mentioning

 The content of a Comment may include mentions.
-If a user is mentioned in a Comment, that user will receive a notification and will also be [subscribed](#cards) to the parent Card.
+If a user is mentioned in a Comment, that user will receive a notification and will also be added to a [watch list](#cards) for the Card.

 Mention type | Format | Description
 --------- | ------- | ---- | -----------